tommycollison/encryption-works/encryption_works.md

 For journalists, logging conversations (by taking notes or using a tape recorder) is part of the job, but you should know that logging conversations greatly compromises your privacy.
 If Lamo's OTR client had logging turned off, it's likely that the above conversation would never have become part of the public record.

-We recommend turning off logging by default and saving individual conversations only when necessary.

 With the release of OTR 4.0 in September 2012, Pidgin stopped logging OTR conversations by default.
 As of July 2015, Adium still logs OTR conversations by default, and you must manually turn off logging yourself in Adium's Preferences pane.

+We recommend turning off logging by default and saving individual conversations only when necessary.

 ## "Pretty Good Privacy" (PGP) Email Encryption

 In 1991, cryptographer Phil Zimmermann developed [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP), software that he intended for peace activists to use while organizing in the anti-nuclear movement.

 PGP stands for "Pretty Good Privacy," software you can use to encrypt your e-mail messages.
 Today, PGP is a company that sells proprietary encryption software.
-[OpenPGP](http://openpgp.org/) is the open protocol that defines how PGP encryption works, and [GnuPG](http://www.gnupg.org/) (GPG for short) is free software, and is totally compatible with the proprietary version.
+[OpenPGP](http://openpgp.org/) is the open protocol that defines how PGP encryption works, and [GnuPG](http://www.gnupg.org/) (GPG for short) is free software which is totally compatible with the proprietary version.
 GPG is much more popular than PGP today because it's free for everyone to download, and cypherpunks trust it more because it's open source.
 The terms PGP and GPG are often used interchangably.

 Unfortunately, the process is notoriously hard to use, as evidenced by Glenn Greenwald initially being [unable](http://www.huffingtonpost.com/2013/06/10/edward-snowden-glenn-greenwald_n_3416978.html?1370895818) to set it up and talk security with Edward Snowden.
 However, as Snowden says in the documentary _CitizenFour_: